Study Abroad Programs

 For Spanish majors, the best time to do an academic year study abroad program (fall, spring, or both semesters) is junior year, leaving the last year of registration to complete the advanced courses which can only be taken at the University of Iowa.

-It is strongly recommend that students consult with the Office for Study Abroad, as well as the departmental study abroad advisor, when planning their study abroad coursework.
+It is strongly recommend that students consult with the Study Abroad, as well as the departmental study abroad advisor, when planning their study abroad coursework.

 The University of Iowa directly sponsors a number of study abroad programs in Spanish-speaking countries, both during the regular academic year and during the summer.
 These programs primarily offer language skills courses and literature and culture courses, ranging from beginning to advanced.
 Credit earned in these programs counts as University of Iowa resident credit (not transfer credit).